- Search The Registry

-His mother passed when he was a year old leaving him orphaned.
-Peterson’s childhood was spent in foster homes and state-run institutions, such as New York’s State Training School during the 1930s.
+His mother passed when he was a year old, leaving him orphaned.
+Peterson’s childhood was spent in foster homes and state-run institutions like New York’s State Training School during the 1930s.
 By the 1940s, despite the obstacles, he was a student government leader for the National Youth Administration.
 This WPA federal program was designed to help high school students affected by the Great Depression find work.
-One of the most vocal supporters of the NYA was First Lady of the United States Eleanor Roosevelt.
+One of the most vocal supporters of the NYA was the First Lady of the United States, Eleanor Roosevelt.

-By 1942, Peterson had enlisted in the United States Army, serving as a private at the Army Air Corps Advance Flying School in Tuskegee, Alabama.
-First Lady Roosevelt had shown support for the Tuskegee Airmen training program from its inception.
-To that end, she asked for a pen pal among the recruits to gain a firsthand appreciation, Peterson was asked to be that pen pal.
-On May 25, 1942, their special correspondence began with a letter from the First Lady to Recruit Peterson, indicated that Eleanor Roosevelt was, “so much interested that you are at the flying school in Tuskegee, because I have seen it.”
+By 1942, Peterson had enlisted in the United States Army, serving as a private at the Army Air Corps Advanced Flying School in Tuskegee, Alabama.
+First Lady Roosevelt had supported the Tuskegee Airmen training program from its inception.
+To that end, she asked for a pen pal among the recruits to gain firsthand appreciation; Peterson was asked to be that pen pal.
+On May 25, 1942, their special correspondence began with a letter from the First Lady to Recruit Peterson, indicating that Eleanor Roosevelt was “so interested that you are at the flying school in Tuskegee because I have seen it.”

 As the letters progressed, Cecil shared his advancements and experiences.
 Sometimes Pvt.
 Peterson’s letters would reveal everyday challenges faced by soldiers training during that time, including an epidemic of mumps that affected the facility in the spring of 1943.
 That affection went both ways, with the First Lady asking Cecil and other Tuskegee Airmen she was close with to refer to her as “Auntie Eleanor.”
 Peterson’s service included time at the Tuskegee Flying School and Guadalcanal.
 After World War II, he served in the Korean War.
 He would eventually earn a commission as Lieutenant.